fbpx

 Schinousa, Small Cyclades- credits: Aerial-motion/Shutterstock.com

-Relatively unknown compared to the rest of the Greek islands, the Cyclades and their world-famous party scene, all the islands of the Small Cyclades operate as places of seclusion with enchanting sceneries and fascinating atmosphere.
+Relatively unknown compared to the rest of the Greek islands, the Cyclades, and their world-famous party scene, all the islands of the Small Cyclades operate as places of seclusion with enchanting sceneries and fascinating atmosphere.

-n case you are looking for an alternative summer destination characterized by authenticity and tranquillity, featuring secluded beaches with amazingly deep blue waters, you definitely need to look for one of the following choices.
+In case you are looking for an alternative summer destination characterized by authenticity and tranquillity, featuring secluded beaches with amazingly deep blue waters, you definitely need to look for one of the following choices.

 Koufonisia